sedelmeyer/personal-website/README.md

 BACKLOG:
-- edit footer.html
+- add "date", "updated", and "suppress" parameters to _layouts/page.html
+    - use if statements to add date similar to posts
-- edit header to add #top
+    - use if statements to add optional update date
-- comment out posts section on home.html
+    - use if to suppress title from page if == true
+- update homepage and add hero image
 - ...